 - Abbott BinaxNOW At-Home Test Administrator User Guide

-The U.S. Food and Drug Administration has authorized the extension of expiration dates for the BinaxNOW rapid antigen tests to be 12 months from the manufacture date.
+Effective Jan.
+7, 2022, the U.S. Food and Drug Administration has authorized another extension of expiration dates for the BinaxNOW rapid antigen tests.
 The extended expiration dates can be found in the charts provided by Abbott for the BinaxNOW Traditional tests (i.e., clinical tests) and the BinaxNOW Home tests.
 In order to find the new expiration date, you must identify the lot number on the test kit box.